shanshan950/Hi-C-data-preprocess/documents/Fastq-to-FragmentContact.Tissue_example.md

 ```
 $HiCorrPath/HiCorr HindIII frag_loop.$outputname.cis frag_loop.$outputname.trans $outputname hg19
 ```
-#### When it's done, the "HiCorr_output/" will include "anchor_2_anchor.loop" files for each chromosome.
-"HiCorr_output/" will be the input directory for DeepLoop
+#### This takes a few hours, when it's done, the "HiCorr_output/" will appear where you run the command above.
+It contains "anchor_2_anchor.loop" files for each chromosome.
+#### "HiCorr_output/" will be the input directory for DeepLoop
 #### The file format is

 <table><tr><td>anchor_id_1</td><td>anchor_id_2</td> <td>observed_reads_count</td> <td>expected_reads_count</td></tr></table>